jamesryanwilco/Group-Meet-V1/docs/features.md

 - **Sender Information:** Each message displays the username and avatar of the sender, allowing for clear communication in a group context.
 - **Performance:** The chat history uses pagination ("infinite scroll"), ensuring that chat rooms with long histories load instantly.
 - **Optimistic UI:** When a user sends a message, it appears on the screen immediately, providing a fast and responsive user experience.
-- **Match History:** The "Matches" tab displays a complete history of all matches across all of the user's groups, providing a single entry point to all their conversations.
+- **Match History:** The "Matches" tab displays a complete history of all matches across all of the user's groups.
+The UI shows the profile pictures of both groups involved in the match.

 ## 7. Backend & Security